Guillo Zuñiga: Los Angeles Angels

 On February 7, 2024, the Los Angeles Angels acquired Zuñiga from the Cardinals in exchange for cash considerations.
 In 15 games for Los Angeles, he compiled a 5.09 ERA with 12 strikeouts and 2 saves across 17 2/3 innings pitched.
 Zuñiga was designated for assignment by the Angels on November 12, in order to clear roster space for Travis d'Arnaud.
 He was released by the Angels organization on November 15.

 Philadelphia Phillies

 On December 13, 2024, Zuñiga signed a minor league contract with Philadelphia Phillies.
 He made 38 appearances for the Triple-A Lehigh Valley IronPigs, compiling a 3-1 record and 5.14 ERA with 43 strikeouts and three saves over 42 innings of work.
 On August 31, 2025, Zuñiga was released by the Phillies organization.

 Seattle Mariners

 On September 2, 2025, Zuñiga signed a minor league contract with the Seattle Mariners organization.
+He made four appearances for the Triple-A Tacoma Rainiers, posting a 1-0 record and 6.23 ERA with three strikeouts across 4 1/3 innings pitched.
+Zuñiga was released by Seattle prior to the start of the regular season on March 20, 2026.

+New York Mets

+On May 5, 2026, Zuñiga signed a minor league contract with the New York Mets organization.
+He made 14 appearances split between the Double-A Binghamton Rumble Ponies and Triple-A Syracuse Mets, accumulating an 0-1 record and 3.29 ERA with 18 strikeouts and one save across 13 2/3 innings pitched.
+On July 5, the Mets selected Zuñiga's contract, adding him to their active roster.
+The next day, he tossed a scoreless inning of relief against the Atlanta Braves.
+Zuñiga was designated for assignment by the Mets following the promotion of Matt Seelinger on July 7.
+He cleared waivers and was sent outright to Syracuse on July 9.